silvacms/documentation/source/silva/extension/index.rst

     <five:registerPackage package="." />
   </configure>

-After, if you use buildout, you can update your ``buildout.cfg`` file:
+Now, if you use buildout, you can update your ``buildout.cfg`` file:

 .. code-block:: ini

   [buildout]
-  # Tells buildout that this egg exists.
+  # Tell buildout that this egg exists.
   develop +=
      src/silva.app.blog